Safest Teeth Whiteners

 Composite veneers are made of the same material as most dental fillings.
 They are relatively durable but do not last as long as porcelain veneers.

 Lumineers are a brand of veneers.
-They are made of ultra-thin porcelain laminate material and require minimal preparation before placement.
-Unlike porcelain veneers, less natural tooth structure is removed before placing a lumineer over your tooth enamel.
+They’re made of ultra-thin porcelain laminate material and require minimal preparation before placement.

 Pros of Lumineers | Cons of Lumineers |

-They are reversible | Shorter lifespan than traditional veneers |
+Smooth to the touch Look and feel natural They are reversible | Have shorter lifespan than traditional veneers |

 Require less tooth preparation before placement | Less natural-looking than veneers |